All changes to Sage source code have to go through the Sage Trac development server. The purpose of the Sage trac server is to

-If you think you have found a bug in Sage, you should first search through the following Google groups for postings related to your possible bug:
+If you think you have found a bug in Sage, here is the procedure:

-Maybe the problem you have encountered has already been discussed.
-You should also search the trac server to see if anyone else has opened a ticket about your bug.
+Similarly, you can search The Sage Trac Server to see if anyone else has opened a ticket about your bug.

 Thank you in advance for reporting bugs to improve Sage in the future!

-In addition to bug reports, you should also open a ticket if you have some new code which extends Sage’s capabilities.
+In addition to bug reports (see Reporting Bugs), you should also open a ticket if you have some new code that makes Sage a better tool.
 If you have a feature request, start a discussion on sage-devel first, and then if there seems to be general agreement that you have a good idea, open a ticket describing the idea.

-When you consider opening a new ticket, please bear the following points in mind.
+Before opening a new ticket, consider the following points:

 from sage.misc.stopgap import stopgap stopgap("This code contains bugs and may be mathematically unreliable.", TICKET_NUM)

 Replace TICKET_NUM by the ticket number for the main ticket.
-See trac ticket #12699, for example.
-On the main trac ticket, you should also enter the ticket number for the stopgap ticket in the “Stopgaps” field.
+On the main trac ticket, enter the ticket number for the stopgap ticket in the “Stopgaps” field (see The Ticket Fields).
 Stopgap tickets should be marked as blockers.

 If mathematically valid code causes Sage to raise an error or crash, for example, there is no need for a stopgap.
 Rather, stopgaps are to warn users that they may be using buggy code; if Sage crashes, this is not an issue.